m0xpd/STRACHEY/README.md

 So - channel B has a generally reduced pitch span compared to channel A (as there is no octave extension added via SPAN) and there is no variation introduced by permutation it also has less dense onsets; it samples notes from the set of pitches within the fundamental range of channel A's pitch distribution on a rhythmic sub-pattern of variable DENSITY.
 It is paricularly useful for forming bass or melody against a fuller arpeggiated 'continuo' from channel A.

+# Specifications

+STRACHEY is 18HP wide.

+It extends xx mm behind the front panel when a conventional Eurorack power header (with strain relief) is fitted.

+STRACHEY draws:
+xx mA from the +12V power line xx mA from the -12V power line and nothing from the 5V power line.

+All inputs are protected against over/under voltage.

+Most of the CV inputs are intended to operate over a 0:5V control range.
+However, the Density and Method inputs are applied to attenuverters; these inputs will respond to signals spanning the entire bipolar Eurorack voltage range (+/- 12V).

+The external Clock input is triggered by signals exceeding an (upward) threshold of 1.25V.

+The Evolve input similarly responds to signals exceeding an (upward) threshold of 1.25V.

+The Write input is held at mid-voltage (2.5V) by an internal resistor network.
+Pulling this voltage below xx V will write a '0' and above xx V will write a '1'.